MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 - Set your Log Analytics Workspace supporting Microsoft Sentinel to [90 day retention](/azure/sentinel/billing?tabs=commitment-tier#data-retention-and-archived-logs-costs) at a minimum.

-Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no additional cost, and ensure a 90-day rollover of log data.
+Once you onboard Microsoft Sentinel to a Log Analytics workspace, you get 90 days of data retention at no extra cost, and ensure a 90-day rollover of log data.
 You'll incur costs for the total amount of data in the workspace after 90 days.
 You might consider retaining log data for longer based on governmental requirements.
 For more information, see [Create Log Analytics workspaces](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal) and [Quickstart: Onboard in Microsoft Sentinel](/azure/sentinel/quickstart-onboard).

 ### Zero Trust with Microsoft Sentinel